 Plot the time series for observations and smoothed and de-biased models.
 Recalculate the RMSE values.
 What changed?

-Based on this result, why can a coarser resolution model have a lower rmse, although it is not necessarily more “accurate”?
+Based on this result, why can a coarser resolution model have a lower RMSE, although it is not necessarily more “accurate”?

 Exercise - 2

-Categorical verification: John Finley computed tornado forecast for the United States for eighteen regions east of the Rocky Mountains.
+Categorical verification: John Finley computed tornado forecasts for the United States for eighteen regions east of the Rocky Mountains.
 Finley provided the following contingency table for forecasts of tornados (Finley 1884):

 Compute the fraction correct, frequency bias, probability of detection, threat score, and equitable threat score.
 For each score, write a sentence or two how this value can be interpreted.